lo-maxwell/react-virtual-garden/design-doc.md

   * Extends InventoryItem, creates a plant upon being placed
   * Specific selection of icons to represent seeds

+### HarvestedItem
+  * Extends InventoryItem, cannot be planted, only sold
+  * Same selection of icons as plants

-### InventoryDecoration
+### Blueprint
-  * Extends InventoryItem, creates a placeddecoration upon being placed
+  * Extends InventoryItem, creates a decoration upon being placed
   * Specific selection of icons to represent decorations

 ### Inventory